JamFox/docs.jamfox.dev/docs/content/homelab/proxmox.md

 Note: the restore process creates a new cloud-init drive that is also on the same storage as the restore storage that was selected.

 Downtime for the test VM with a fairly empty and small disk was less than 30 seconds, results may vary depending on the disk size.

+### VM Migration To Another Node

+Both servers have to be exact same versions.
+This includes packages and kernel.

+Upgrade, reboot if necessary, check versions on all nodes with: `pveversion -v`

+Note: if interfaces differ on nodes, you must temporarily replace them with something that exists on both nodes.